About

 Get to know me:

-• Clinical social worker with 20 years of human service experience
+• Licensed clinical social worker with 20 years of human service experience

 • Master of Social Work degree from Arizona State University